Infectious bursal disease virus (IBDV)

 Biosecurity New Zealand is supporting the egg and chicken meat industries to manage a strain of infectious bursal disease virus (IBDV) at a poultry rearing and layer egg farm in Otago.

-- IBDV type 1 has been confirmed present at Mainland Poultry’s Waikouaiti layer farm, and the company’s Hillgrove site is ‘preliminary positive’.
+- IBDV type 1 has been confirmed present at 2 Mainland Poultry layer farms in Otago – one in Waikouaiti and another at Hillgrove.

-- The impacted farms are under biosecurity controls to manage the risk of the virus spreading.
+- Both farms are under biosecurity controls to manage the risk of the virus spreading.
 No other properties appear to be affected.

-- The virus can affect the immune system of young chickens, but infected chickens at the Waikouaiti farm show no signs of ill health.
+- The virus can affect the immune system of young chickens, but no infected chickens at Waikouaiti nor Hillgrove show signs of ill health.

 - IBDV poses no risk to human health or the health of other animals.
 There is no food safety risk.